code-boxx/js-relax-sounds-pwa/readme.md

 <br><br>

 ## :bulb: DOCUMENTATION
-Please visit https://code-boxx.com/javascript-sleep-sounds-pwa/ for the documentation.
+Please visit https://code-boxx.com/javascript-relax-sounds-pwa/ for the documentation.
+<br><br>

+## :star: SUPPORT
+Like this project?
+Just give it a star.
+That will indirectly help grow my blog a little bit. :wink:
 <br><br>

 ## :newspaper: LICENSE